publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptA/m__us_usc_t42_s1395h.md

 [Pub.
 L. 100–203, title IV, § 4032(c)(2)][/us/pl/100/203/s4032/c/2], Dec.
 22, 1987, [101 Stat.
 1330–77][/us/stat/101/1330-77], provided that:

-> “The Secretary of Health and Human Services shall provide for such timely amendments to agreements under section 1816 \[this section\] and contracts under section 1842 of the Social Security Act \[[section 1395u of this title][/us/usc/t42/s1395u]\], and regulations, to such extent as may be necessary to implement the amendments made by subsections (a) and (b) \[amending this section\] on a timely basis.”
+> “The Secretary of Health and Human Services shall provide for such timely amendments to agreements under section 1816 \[[42 U.S.C.
+1395h][/us/usc/t42/s1395h]\] and contracts under section 1842 of the Social Security Act \[[42 U.S.C.
+1395u][/us/usc/t42/s1395u]\], and regulations, to such extent as may be necessary to implement the amendments made by subsections (a) and (b) \[amending this section\] on a timely basis.”

  __Replacement of Agency, Organization, or Carrier Processing Medicare Claims; Number of Agreements and Contracts Authorized for Fiscal Years 1985 Through 1993__

 [Pub.
 L. 98–369, div.
 B, title III, § 2326(a)][/us/pl/98/369/s2326/a], July 18, 1984, [98 Stat.
 1087][/us/stat/98/1087], as amended by [Pub.
 L. 98–617, § 3(a)(2)][/us/pl/98/617/s3/a/2], Nov.
 8, 1984, [98 Stat.
 3295][/us/stat/98/3295]; [Pub.
 L. 99–509, title IX, § 9321(b)][/us/pl/99/509/s9321/b], Oct.
 21, 1986, [100 Stat.
 2016][/us/stat/100/2016]; [Pub.
 L. 101–239, title VI, § 6215(a)][/us/pl/101/239/s6215/a], Dec.
 19, 1989, [103 Stat.
 2252][/us/stat/103/2252]; [Pub.
 L. 103–432, title I, § 159(a)][/us/pl/103/432/s159/a], Oct.
 31, 1994, [108 Stat.
 4443][/us/stat/108/4443], provided that:

-> “During each fiscal year (beginning with fiscal year 1985 and ending with fiscal year 1993), the Secretary of Health and Human Services may enter into not more than two agreements under section 1816 of the Social Security Act \[this section\], and not more than two contracts under section 1842 of such Act \[[section 1395u of this title][/us/usc/t42/s1395u]\], on the basis of competitive bidding, without regard to the nominating process under section 1816(a) of such Act or cost reimbursement provisions under sections 1816(c) or 1842(c) of such Act during the term of the agreement.
+> “During each fiscal year (beginning with fiscal year 1985 and ending with fiscal year 1993), the Secretary of Health and Human Services may enter into not more than two agreements under section 1816 of the Social Security Act \[[42 U.S.C.
+1395h][/us/usc/t42/s1395h]\], and not more than two contracts under section 1842 of such Act \[[42 U.S.C.
+1395u][/us/usc/t42/s1395u]\], on the basis of competitive bidding, without regard to the nominating process under section 1816(a) of such Act or cost reimbursement provisions under sections 1816(c) or 1842(c) of such Act during the term of the agreement.
 Such procedure may be used only for the purpose of replacing an agency or organization or carrier which over a 2-year period of time has been in the lowest 20th percentile of agencies and organizations or carriers having agreements or contracts under the respective section, as measured by the Secretary’s cost and performance criteria.
 In addition, beginning with fiscal year 1990 and any subsequent fiscal year the Secretary may enter into such additional agreements and contracts without regard to such cost reimbursement provisions if the fiscal intermediary or carrier involved and the Secretary agree to waive such provisions, but the Secretary may not take any action that has the effect of requiring that the intermediary or carrier agree to waive such provisions, including requiring such a waiver as a condition for entering into or renewing such an agreement or contract.
 Any agency or organization or carrier selected on the basis of competitive bidding must perform all of the duties listed in section 1816(a) of such Act, or the duties listed in paragraphs (1) through (4) of section 1842(a) of such Act, as the case may be, and must be a health insuring organization (as determined by the Secretary).”

 \[[Pub.
 L. 103–432, title I, § 159(b)][/us/pl/103/432/s159/b], Oct.
 31, 1994, [108 Stat.
 4443][/us/stat/108/4443], provided that: